Serphiq

 Not trying to cover

-This page is not a full beginner's guide to SEO.
-It is specifically about turning insight into a practical action plan.
+This page is not a full beginner's guide to SEO and not the long-term sequence page.
+It is specifically about turning insight into a near-term, owner-ready action plan.

 01